 speaker

 Executive Vice President and Chief Financial Officer

 Hey, Jay.
 Yeah, great question.
 This is Paul.
-So for the last quarter, we implemented a weighted average base, base case and downside scenario for a Cecil Reserve.
+So for the last quarter, we implemented a weighted average base, you know, base case and downside scenario for a CECL reserve.
 That was part of it.
-And then there was also a private prefer that we've had our eye on that we decided to be proactive and apply a reserve for.
+And then there was also a private preferred that we've had our eye on that we decided to be proactive and apply a reserve for.
 So that's where you see the uptick.
-Overall still, very low Cecil Reserve amongst our peers, just given our credit profile and multifamily as a foreign storage and our life science.
-But overall, I'll let Matt speak after me, but it's been a very sturdy portfolio with we've seen great performance overall.
+Overall, still, you know, very, very low seasonal reserve, you know, amongst our peers, just given our credit profile and multifamily SFR and storage and our life science.
+But overall, you know, I'll let Matt speak after me, but it's been a very, you know, sturdy portfolio with, you know, we've seen great performance overall.

+speaker